ABindoff/TwilightFree/tutorials/Using_SST_and_sightings.md

                       sst = sst) # this is the sst raster stack
 ```

-Pass the `TwilightFree` model object to `SGAT::essie` which implements a forward-backward algorithm to calculate the posterior.
+Pass the `TwilightFree` model object to `SGAT::essie` which calculates the posterior with a forward-backward algorithm.

 ``` r
 # fit the model using the grid from `makeGrid`